Franck Sauzée: Hibernian

 Despite his success in France he is probably most highly regarded by the supporters of Scottish club Hibernian, for whom he was club captain from 1999 until the end of his playing career in 2002.
 Under his guidance as captain, Hibernian regained their place in the Scottish Premier League and reached the 2001 Scottish Cup Final.
 Hibs also finished third in the league in 2001, thereby qualifying for the UEFA Cup.
 He was shortlisted for SPFA Player of the Year in 2001.

 Sauzée is an Easter Road legend and is known as "Le God" by the Hibs fans, who voted him as their all time cult hero in a Football Focus poll carried out in 2005.
 Sauzée particularly enjoyed Edinburgh derby matches against Hearts and was unbeaten in nine derby games as player and manager.
 (Although Hearts did beat Hibs in a game when Sauzee was absent in May 2000) He scored in the 3–0 "Millennium derby" win at Tynecastle, and he also scored a headed goal in a 3–1 win while being knocked unconscious by an opponent's challenge.

 International career

 Sauzée won 39 caps for France between 1988 and 1993, scoring nine goals.
 He served as the captain of the national side in nine of those matches, and played in the 1992 European Championship Finals.
 He was also part of the France under-21 team that won the 1988 European Championship.
 What proved to be Sauzée's last match for the France senior team ended in great disappointment, however, as the team were defeated 2–1 by Bulgaria at the Parc des Princes.
-The defeat meant that France failed to qualify for the 1994 FIFA World Cup, despite the side containing other notable players such as Eric Cantona, Laurent Blanc, Marcel Desailly, Didier Deschamps and Jean-Pierre Papin.
+The defeat meant that France failed to qualify for the 1994 FIFA World Cup, despite the side containing other notable players such as Eric Cantona, Laurent Blanc, Marcel Desailly, Didier Deschamps, David Ginola and Jean-Pierre Papin.